undg/undg.dev/posts/archlinux-installation.md

 ## Easy part, no brainer

--   Download latest iso from https://archlinux.org/
+-   Download the latest ISO from https://archlinux.org/
--   Burn iso on pen with https://etcher.balena.io/
+-   Burn the ISO onto a pen drive with https://etcher.balena.io/
--   boot from pendrive
+-   Boot from the pen drive
 -   Prepare one clean partition with `fdisk` or any other utility of your choice.
-I'm choosing whole 250gb drive.
-It's overkill, but large padding of free space, have drive health benefits.
+I'm choosing the whole 250GB drive.
+It's overkill, but a large padding of free space has drive health benefits.
--   https://wiki.archlinux.org/title/archinstall or do it manually following https://wiki.archlinux.org/title/installation_guide .
-With archinstall, you can save all steps, and use them later with `archinstall --config` flag.
+-   Use https://wiki.archlinux.org/title/archinstall or do it manually following https://wiki.archlinux.org/title/installation_guide.
+With archinstall, you can save all steps and use them later with the `archinstall --config` flag.
--   For audio pipewire looks like solid solution.
-Don't forget about pipewire-pulse adapter in post install.
+-   For audio, Pipewire looks like a solid solution.
+Don't forget about the pipewire-pulse adapter in post-install.
--   If you have `home` on separate partition, ignore it for now.
-It can be mounted in post install.
+-   If you have `home` on a separate partition, ignore it for now.
+It can be mounted in post-install.
--   Finish installation.
+-   Finish the installation.

 ## Post installation

--   `chroot` to new system while still in live iso.
+-   `chroot` into the new system while still in the live ISO.
--   Install few packages.
-Some of the can be in aur.
-I like `yay` as as `pacman` wrapper with aur support.
+-   Install a few packages.
+Some of them can be in AUR.
+I like `yay` as a `pacman` wrapper with AUR support.
--   Install `yay` (bin version compiled on gh-actions, you can compile it yourself if)
+-   Install `yay` (bin version compiled on GH Actions, you can compile it yourself if)

 ```bash
 pacman -S --needed git base-devel